stastnypremysl/lsql-csv/README.md

 #### Quote chars
 There are 3 quotes (\`, " and ') used in Lsql. " and ' are always quoting a string.
 The \` quote is used for quoting symbol names.

 These chars can be used for fast appending.
 If two atoms inside SELECT_EXPR are written without space and are separated using the quotes, they will be appended.
-For example `abc"abc"` means: append column abc to the string abc.
+For example, `abc"abc"` means: append column abc to the string abc.

 #### Constants
 There are 3 types of constants.
-String, Double and Int.
+String, Double, and Int.
 Everything quoted in " or ' is always String constant.
 Numbers without `[0-9]+` are considered Int constant and numbers `[0-9]+.[0-9]+` Double constant.

 #### Operator precedence
 The following list outlines the precedence and associativity of lsql-csv infix operators.
 The lower the precedence number, the higher the priority.